Paranormal Activity: The Ghost Dimension: Plot

-The film begins in 1988 by showing the last scene in Paranormal Activity 3, during which young Katie and Kristi watch as their mom's boyfriend Dennis's spine is crushed by a mysterious force.
+In 1988, during which young Katie and Kristi watch as their mom's boyfriend Dennis's spine is crushed by a mysterious force, (Note: As depicted in Paranormal Activity 3 (2011).)
 Grandma Lois takes the girls away to a man who speaks to the girls about "Tobi," and how they are important to Tobi's plan.

-The film continues in 2013, when Ryan Fleege, his wife, Emily, and their six-year-old daughter, Leila, are about to celebrate Christmas, and Ryan's brother, Mike, comes to stay with them after breaking up with his girlfriend in Chicago.
-Ryan and Emily's friend, Skylar, notices that Leila is talking to an imaginary friend named Tobi.
+In 2013, when Ryan Fleege, his wife, Emily, and their six-year-old daughter, Leila, are about to celebrate Christmas, and Ryan's brother, Mike, comes to stay with them after breaking up with his girlfriend in Chicago.
+Ryan and Emily's friend, Skylar, notice that Leila is talking to an imaginary friend named Tobi.
 Mike finds a box of old video tapes, dating from 1988 to 1992, and a large video camera.
 The tapes show a young Kristi and Katie living with their mother, Julie, and boyfriend, Dennis, in 1988, while other videos from 1992 record activities in Lois' house, where the girls practice supernatural abilities with the mysterious man.
 Ryan and Mike notice that in some of the videos, the girls are somehow aware of the Fleeges and their home in 2013.

 Ryan notices the old camera picks up spiritual beings.
 He decides to record continuously in the house and captures a number of paranormal events.
 After continuing to watch the old tapes, Ryan and Emily discover that their house is built on the same property that Katie and Kristi used to live in before the girls' house burned down in 1992.
 The Fleeges also realize that the grown-up Katie, masquerading as a real estate agent, sold them the house, which was built by a coven of witches called The Midwives.